fassko/fassko.github.io/_posts/2019-01-01-websockets-swift.md

 # TL;DR

 WebSockets isn’t a first class citizen in iOS, macOS, tvOS and watchOS.
-It can be quite overwhelming to implement, use and understand it.
-But using Swift library Starscream it can take care of all the tasks.
+It can be quite overwhelming to implement, use and understand it, but Swift library Starscream can help you to take care of all these tasks.

 # Links